 Delightful December in Moray, Scotland

-So as I sit here on a Moray evening in December it is not surprising our days have become shorter and the long dark nights are coming in earlier, summer seems a distant memory.
+So, as I sit here on a Moray evening in December, it is not surprising our days have become shorter and the long nights are coming in earlier; summer seems a distant memory.
 With our longer summer days and shorter nights, it is hard sometimes to appreciate our global location.
-For example, did you know that here in Moray we are on the same latitude as Kodiak Island – we just don’t have the bears!
+For example, did you know that in Moray, we are on the same latitude as Kodiak Island – we don’t have bears!

 Orkney Islands Day Trip

-This makes me think of some of the Summer holiday activities you can do from here.
-This Summer I found the time to take a day trip to Orkney Islands.
-A day full of incredible new experiences and sights.
-The ferry ride home was just magical and the scenery not to be missed.
-Again, latitude wise I was reminded that as I marvelled at the medieval St Magnus Cathedral I was closer to Norway than London and yet still in the UK!
+This makes me think of some Summer holiday activities you can do from here.
+This Summer, I found the time to take a day trip to the Orkney Islands.
+It is a day full of incredible new experiences and sights.
+The ferry ride home was magical, and the scenery was not to be missed.
+Again, latitude-wise, I was reminded that as I marvelled at the medieval St Magnus Cathedral, I was closer to Norway than London and still in the UK!

 Cathedral on Orkney